gasket-tools/gasket/README.md

 <a name="install_docker"/>

-# Use a Pre-built Docker Image
+# Use a Prebuilt Docker Image
-### Use our pre-built Docker image that has Gasket preinstalled:
+### Use our prebuilt Docker image with Gasket installed:
 ```
 docker pull grgalex/gasket:0.1.0
 ```